Team Admin

 Admin

-Full write access; create and update integration configuration; create response automation; manage users
+Full write access; create and update integration configuration; create response automation; manage users; create and update custom strategies

 Member